 The Cities of Refuge East of the Jordan

-41 Then Moses set aside three towns in the country on the east side of the Jordan 42 to which someone who had unintentionally killed a person could flee and find refuge.
-If the murder was unintentional and there was no history of bad blood, the murderer could flee to one of these cities and save his life: 43 Bezer in the wilderness on the tableland for the Reubenites, Ramoth in Gilead for the Gadites, and Golan in Bashan for the Manassites.
+41 Then Moses set apart three cities in the east beyond the Jordan, 42 that the manslayer might flee there, who kills his neighbor unintentionally, without being at enmity with him in time past, and that by fleeing to one of these cities he might save his life: 43 Bezer in the wilderness on the tableland for the Reubenites, and Ramoth in Gilead for the Gadites, and Golan in Bashan for the Manas'sites.